OMAD: All you Need to Know

 • Accelerates weight loss

 Several studies show the likelihood of losing weight through the OMAD diet.
-While OMAD may help you to lose weight, the results may vary for different groups of people.
+However, while OMAD may help you lose weight, the results may vary for different groups.

 • Helps heal diabetes